Updated March 2022

 What’s better than your favorite Friday night pizza pie piled high with sauce, cheese and tons of toppings?
-Making it fresh yourself using our foolproof pellet grill pizza recipe, of course!
+Making a fresh homemade pizza yourself using our foolproof pellet grill pizza recipe, of course!

-In fact, grilling pizza on a smoker takes very little prep work in exchange for loads of flavor.
+In fact, making a delicious grilled pizza on a smoker takes very little prep time in exchange for loads of flavor.
 Just follow a few simple steps.

-Let’s find out how you can create a pizza that tastes as if it came from Italy in your own backyard!
+Let’s find out how you can create a pizza with an authentically delicious Italian taste in your own backyard!

 You can purchase a pizza stone right here at Grilla Grills.
 If you already have one, you’ll want to break it out for this recipe.
 You’ll get a crisp, awesome, perfectly finished crust every time.
 This is an essential tool to help you create the perfect wood-fired pizza.

 It’s time to get your grill fired up and your pizza stone hot.
-For the most awesome grilled pizza of all time, you’ll need your smoker to be smokin’ hot.
+For the most awesome grilled pizza of all time, you’ll need your pellet smoker to be smokin’ hot.
 Use the control settings to set the temperature of your pellet grill between 480 and 500 degrees.
-Then, place your pizza stone directly in the center of the grill to allow it to begin heating up.
-During this time, get all your pizza ingredients including the dough ready to go while your pizza stone gets nice and hot.
-Need a dough recipe for your pellet grilled pizza?
+Then, place your pizza stone directly in the center of the grill grates to allow it to preheat.
+During this time, get all your ingredients, including the pizza dough, ready to go while your pizza stone gets nice and hot.
+It’s easiest to keep your pizza sauce and mozzarella cheese all in the same place to make it easier to assemble your pizza.
+Need a pizza dough recipe for your pellet grilled pizza?
 Try this one from finecooking.com.

 If you’re looking for some creative pizza recipes, you can find some right here on our site — like this Steakhouse Wood Fired Pizza Recipe.
 You can also freestyle your pie with whatever you have on hand.

-After topping your pie, use a baking sheet or pizza peel to transfer it onto the pizza stone in your grill.
+After topping your pie, use a baking sheet or pizza peel to transfer it onto the pizza stone in your pellet grill.
 Make sure you transfer the parchment paper, too.
+Pro tip: Scatter a little bit of cornmeal on the pizza peel before you transfer it so your pizza slides off smoothly.

 Pizza looking gooey and tempting?
 Fantastic!
-Use your pizza peel or a big spatula to get it out of the grill along with the parchment paper.
+Use your pizza peel or a big spatula to remove it from the pizza stone, along with the parchment paper.

-Discard the parchment paper, lay the pizza on a clean cutting surface and use a pizza wheel to expertly divvy up the slices.
-Bonus points for having all the seasonings on hand that your hungry pizza lovers adore, like parmesan cheese sprinkles and hot red pepper flakes.
+Discard the parchment paper, lay the pizza on a clean cutting board and use a pizza wheel to expertly divvy up the slices.
+Bonus points for having all the best pizza seasonings on hand that your hungry pizza lovers adore, like parmesan cheese sprinkles and hot red pepper flakes.

 You already know the rest: Dig in and enjoy the fruits of your grilling labor!

 The beauty of using a pellet grill is the versatility that it provides when it comes to cooking.
-You can grill, smoke, roast, BBQ, and even bake with your pellet grill – you can tackle just about any style of cooking!
+You can grill, smoke, roast, BBQ and even bake with your pellet grill.
+You can tackle just about any style of cooking!
 Another huge benefit of using a pellet grill is the taste and flavor of the food.
 It’s a fact that cooking with wood just makes everything taste better.
-You can choose from a wide variety of wood pellets including apple, cherry, hickory, mesquite, pecan, or even a mix of these flavors.
+You can choose from a wide variety of wood pellets including apple, cherry, hickory, mesquite, pecan or even a mix of these flavors.
 These wood pellets make for incredible tasting food that comes off your grill.
-Put simply, the least savvy grillers can use a pellet grill and make food that tastes like it was done by an experienced pitmaster.
+Put simply, the least savvy grillers can use a pellet grill and cook pizza that tastes like it was done by an experienced pitmaster.
 Pellet grills are equipped with simple temperature controls that give you more time to spend with friends and family rather than checking on the grill constantly.
-Clearly, pellet grills are an amazing addition to any backyard and can drastically improve the food you cook and that includes wood-fired pizzas.
+Clearly, pellet grills are an amazing addition to any backyard and can drastically improve the food you cook — and that includes wood-fired pizzas.

 Aside from delicious thick or thin crust, tomato sauce and melted cheese, the best grilled pizzas come from the taste of toppings.
 Pellet grilled pizza gives you the option to take your vision to a whole new level when you are in control.

 That’s right.
 You are no longer at the mercy of a takeout menu.
-You have the power to fulfill a meat-lovers paradise or a vegetarian dream.
+You have the power to create a meat lovers’ paradise or a vegetarian dream.
+If you’re going with an unconventional pizza, make sure to explore unconventional toppings, too!
+For example, a smoked pizza with BBQ pizza sauce tastes killer with chicken, red onions and some peppers.

 Don’t settle for just a standard cheese pizza.
 With the help of your Grilla Grill, toss in some meat to turn your side dish into a full meal.
 Whether you enjoy pepperoni, sausage, bacon, ham, chicken or all of the above, your new pellet grill will handle it.